luloxi/quaxly-dapp/README.md

 1. Open a terminal on `hardhat` folder
 2. Run `yarn` on hardhat folder to install dependencies.
+3. (optional) Run `yarn hardhat test` to run tests

 ### Test locally

-- Run `yarn hardhat test` to run tests

-**For running a local node:**

 Running this commands will connect the local blockchain to the frontend

+**Open a terminal and:**

 1. Run `yarn hardhat node` to start a blockchain with contracts deployed

+**Open another terminal and:**

-2. Run `yarn hardhat run scripts/transferOwnership.js` to integrate functionality with governance
+1. Run `yarn hardhat run scripts/transferOwnership.js` to integrate functionality with governance
-3. Run `yarn hardhat run scripts/createProposal.js` to create a proposal
+1. Run `yarn hardhat run scripts/createProposal.js` to create a proposal

 ## Deploying